pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

   sudo nano /etc/nginx/sites-available/your_site
   ```

-- Locate the server block in your configuration file and insert the following lines within the server block:
+- If the following lines are not automatically added, locate the server block in your configuration file and insert them within the server block:

   ```nginx
   listen [::]:443 ssl ipv6only=on;